Pace Center for Civic Engagement

 Student Leadership— Students doing service lead in ways that go beyond position, title or role.

-- More than half of Pace Center students say service impacts their coursework and professional interests.
+- Two thirds of Pace Center students say the service they engage in impacts their future course-work and professional interests.

 What We Do